tmwlcx/Offbeat/InspirationFile.md

 Add your Name, List and explain your idea for a project:

-Add your Name, List and explain your idea for a project:

 Tyler Inness : The Git Map

 The User can provide a link to a github repo.